Planned giving can be simple

 - Increase your cash flow

 Wills are by far the most popular planned gift, and are convenient ways to perpetuate your generosity.
 You may designate a specific amount, specific asset or a percentage of your estate.
 In many cases, arrangements can be made that will reduce estate taxes.

-A deferred gift annuity is a contract between you and the Friends in which you donate cash, stock, real estate, or another asset in exchange for a steady stream of income.
+A deferred gift annuity is a contract between you and The Friends of the Folsom Zoo, Inc. in which you donate cash, stock, real estate, or another asset in exchange for a steady stream of income.
 A deferred gift annuity allows you to make a generous donation now and receive income payouts in the future.

 Charitable Remainder Trusts (CRTs) can be a very powerful planning tool for retirement and estate planning.
 CRTs provide payments to the donor or other designated beneficiary for the term of the trust.
 At the end of the term, the remaining principal is distributed to the Friends.
 CRTs offer four favorable tax outcomes: capital gains tax avoidance, income tax deduction, tax-free compounding, and estate tax reduction.

 You can designate The Friends of the Folsom Zoo, Inc. as a primary or contingent beneficiary of your IRA, TSA or retirement plan.
 In addition, Retirement Plans and IRAs may be “rolled over” into charitable life-income gifts.

 Insurance policies initiated in the past may no longer be needed for family security, so the gift of a paid up policy may result in substantial tax savings.
 If you name The Friends of the Folsom Zoo, Inc. as the beneficiary and owner, future premium payments may be tax deductible.
 Life insurance is a magnificent way for younger individuals to make a significant commitment with a lower up-front impact.